slovnicki/beamer/README.md

 ## From 0.9 to 0.10

 - `BeamLocation` constructor now takes only `BeamState state`. (there's no need to define special constructors and call `super` if you use `beamToNamed`)
 - most of the attributes that were in `BeamLocation` are now in `BeamLocation.state`.
-When accessing them through `BeamLocation`;
+When accessing them through `BeamLocation`:
   - `pathParameters` is now `state.pathParameters`
   - `queryParameters` is now `state.queryParameters`
   - `data` is now `state.data`